 \section{Implied integrality for block-structured problems}

-In \cref{thm_implied_integer_sufficiency}, we observed that, in order to derive that $x_T$ is implied integer by $x_S$, it suffices to show $T$-integrality of every fiber $Q_S(\bar{x})$.
+In \cref{thm_implied_integer_sufficiency}, we observed that, in order to derive that $x_T$ is implied integer by $x_S$, it suffices to show that the fiber $Q_S(\bar{x})$ is $T$-integral for every $\bar{x}\in \Z^S$.
 To show $T$-integrality of $Q_S(\bar{x})$, we observed in \cref{thm_block_integrality} that, if $Q_S(\bar{x})$ is the Cartesian product of multiple polyhedra, then it suffices to show that the ones involving any $x_T$-variable are $T$-integral polyhedra.
 This allows us to apply known results on integral polyhedra to our setting.